Skip to main content

 You can find more details on the available options using menuconfig, guiconfig, and in the Kconfig sources in modules/memfault-firmware-sdk/ports/zephyr/Kconfig.

-Add Additional Config Files
+Add Application Config Files

-$ cd $YOUR_PROJECT_ROOT
+$ cd $APPLICATION_DIR

 $ mkdir -p config